-- Wayne County's Assistive Technology (AT) Team.
+- Assistive Technology Resources

 For individuals with disabilities, Assistive Technology (AT) improves access to education, employment, independent living, recreation, and participation in the community.
 The importance of assistive technology is at the heart of the Assistive Technology Act of 2004.